Marie Chevalier's ancestors

 Ermeline, beautiful and well educated, had no choice but to accept the decision of her family.

-Upon returning from the crusade Anthelme received some land and a small house as bravery rewards, and an educated woman would be for him of great help.
+Upon returning from the crusade Anthelme received some land and a small house as rewards for his bravery, and an educated woman would be for him of great help.

 Onyx has a reputation for giving strength and robustness as well as keeping melancholy away.